BeeRedRnD/EmployeeManagementSystem/README.md

 # EmployeeManagementSystem
 Develop Employee Management System using JavaFX and SQLite.
+Also Learn Model View Controller Design Pattern as a by-product.